jotavare/jotavare.github.io/docs/x86_assembly_nasm/uninitialized_data.md

 ## **UNINITIALIZED DATA**

+{: .important-title }
+If you're into exploring binary, decimal, and hexadecimal numbers, there's a handy [online converter](https://www.mathsisfun.com/binary-decimal-hexadecimal-converter.html) you can use.
+It's perfect for tinkering with different number systems and understanding how they work.

 ### **BSS Section**

 In x86 assembly, sometimes we need to reserve memory for potential data storage without initializing it to specific values.
 This is where the BSS section comes into play.